 ENS101 - Introduction to Environmental Science

 The broad field of environmental management includes human population growth, soil, land and energy use, water and air pollution, and agencies and laws associated with the above topics.
 No one area is covered in depth.
 Rather, the student is introduced to each problem, its source, current corrective measures, and possible future technology.
-(3 crs.)
-Three lecture hours weekly.
-Fall and Spring.
+Three lecture-hours weekly.

 ENS399 - Conservation Biology